K-bai/Minecraft-Ray-Collision-Detector/README.md

       * mrcd_entity and mrcd_entity_targeted could tag more than one entity when not being a mrcd_entity_bullet
  * v2.6.3
    * Updates
-      * Revied and redone a bunch of code.
+      * Revised and redone a bunch of code.
 This optimitzations plus the 2.6.2 changes mean:
            * calling `ray_tick` runs between 7..45% less commands depending on the ray type and distance traveled.
 This is because for each block check iteration:
-             * ~22% less commands are used when the ray targets blocks
+             * ~22% less commands are used when the ray targets full blocks (air)
+             * ~38% less commands are used when the ray targets non full blocks (trapdoors, slabs, bells, ...)
              * ~43% less commands are used when the ray targets both blocks and entities
    * Fixes
       * Ray not being calculated properly when going throgh air corners
       * Ray going moving towards negative x and/or y and/or y with long "motion" sometimes iterated forever (caused by inpresisions)
-      * Hannging roots, Lectern, Bamboo[leaves:large] not calc ok
+      * Hannging roots, Lectern, Bamboo[leaves:large], Baners on wall not calc ok
       * Missing seap pickle, composter